Fahrenzhausen: Businesses and Services

 Fahrenzhausen has several manufacturing companies including various small businesses and shops, mostly along its main road, (B-13).
 Most notable and oldest is the Andreas Karl Company, since 1935, (designing and building industrial and scientific workstations).
 Second oldest business is the Backery Kistenpfennig, founded over 50 years ago in Fahrenzhausen and now has over 20 bakeries all over the greater Munich area.

 There are several significant buildings under historical/cultural protection, many of them old churches.
 Also included is the Wirtshaus in Fahrenzhausen, as well as the Gasthaus and the manor house (Schloss) in Kammerberg.

 The Mayor (Bürgermeister) of Fahrenzhausen was Heinrich Stadlbauer of the Free Citizens Party (Freien Bürgerliste) since 2014.
-On June 1, 2022 Mayor Stadlbauer died of cancer.
+On June 1, 2022, Mayor Stadlbauer died.
 Elections for a new Mayor took place on September 25, 2022.
-After a second-round of local elections, Susanne Hartmann of the Frei Wähler Partei was elected Mayor on October 9th.
+After a second-round of local elections, Susanne Hartmann of the FDP Party was elected Mayor on October 9.

 Fahrenzhausen has two sports clubs: FC Ampertal Unterbruck, and Spielvereinigung Kammerberg.

+Unterbruck

+Unterbruck, just 1 Kilometer south of Fahrenzhausen, is situated directly on the Amper River.
+Because of this, a bridge was built as early as the 12th century so that mail and carriage traffic can go either south to Munich or north to Ingolstadt.
+Later on it became a toll bridge.
+Unterbruck also housed a post office, an inn, and a sawmill.
+In the early 20th century the community built a water-powered electric plant.

+Unterbruck is also known for its red-brick, neo-gothic chapel (St. Anna), built in 1859.